yoyomo/chat-challenge/README.md

 you a boost:

 - There is a `Makefile` with a few handy commands like `make up` and `make run`.
-- The application uses [Twirp](https://twitchtv.github.io/twirp/docs/intro.html) as a framework for the API.
-You don't need to dig deep into Twirp, it's easy to use, provides JSON via HTTP endpoints, and defines an interface to implement the server part.
 - The entry point to the application is in `cmd/server/main.go`, but the main logic lives in `internal/chat/server.go`.
 - The application stores conversations in a [MongoDB](https://www.mongodb.com/) database.
 There's a docker compose file to start a local MongoDB instance.
+- The application uses [Twirp](https://twitchtv.github.io/twirp/docs/intro.html) and [protobuf](https://protobuf.dev/)
+  as a framework for the API. **You do NOT need to dig deep into Twirp and protobuf**.
+It's easy to use, provides JSON via HTTP endpoints, and "automagically" wires HTTP handlers and server implementation.
-- The project includes code generation for Twirp and protobuf, but you should be able to complete the challenge without needing to run or understand it.
-In any case, do **not** make manual changes to the `internal/pb` package.
+- The project uses code generation, but you should be able to complete the challenge without needing to run or understand it.
+In any case, do **not** make manual changes to the `internal/pb` package, maybe consider it a blackbox.

 ## General guidelines